-Satisfactory Academic Progress Policy for Financial Aid Recipients

-All financial aid recipients are required to meet satisfactory academic progress (SAP) according to Federal regulations and policies set by Randolph Community College.
-The intent of these policies is to ensure that students who are receiving financial aid are making measurable progress toward completion of an approved degree, diploma, or certificate program in a reasonable period of time and within a reasonable number of credit hours attempted in their program of study.
+Satisfactory Academic Progress Policy for Financial Aid Recipients toward completion of an approved degree, diploma, or certificate program in a reasonable period of time and within a reasonable number of credit hours attempted in their program of study.
 Students that receive financial aid through RCC must maintain a cumulative 2.0 grade point average; must complete 67 percent of all the credit hours attempted; and must complete their program of study within 1 1/2 times the normal credit hours required to complete the program.
 The Office of Financial Aid and Veterans Affairs will check the students' grades and progress at the end of each semester or payment period to be sure they are meeting the standards.
 Students that do not meet the standards may be placed on a one semester warning period during which time they will need to meet the minimum standards or lose eligibility for financial aid until the standards are met.
 For details regarding this policy, contact the Office of Financial Aid and Veterans Affairs or visit www.randolph.edu/financial-aid/satisfactory-academic-progress.